Is it safe to travel to Lanzarote after island hit by heavy flooding?

 According to the Island Emergency Consortium, Lanzarote tourist towns Costa Teguise, San Bartolomé, and Arrecife on the east coast were worst hit, with emergency services being called out to more than 200 incidents.

+Tui cancelled some Lanzarote holidays “due to the lack of alternative accommodation on the island”, while Jet2holidays was also forced to cut a small number of trips as a result of “the severe weather conditions”.

-Lanzarote Airport is now operating as usual and the UK Foreign, Commonwealth and Development Office is not advising against travel to the country.
+Lanzarote Airport is now operating as usual, and the UK Foreign, Commonwealth and Development Office is not advising against travel to the island.
 But is it safe to go, and what are your rights if you have a trip booked?
 Here’s everything we know.

 Read more: Sun-drenched hotspot hit with snow ahead of Easter in ‘danger’ warning for Canaries tourists